mir-owahed/DevOps-tutorial/gitlab-cicd-learn/GitLab-CI-project.md

 ## Step 1: Setting Up GitLab Runner on AWS

 The **GitLab Runner** is responsible for executing the jobs defined in your `.gitlab-ci.yml` file.
-In this step, we will set up a runner on an AWS EC2 instance using Docker.
+In this step, we will set up a runner on an AWS EC2 instance.

 ### Instructions:
 1. Launch an **EC2 instance** on AWS (Ubuntu preferred).